top of page

 Krashen's acquisition-learning, input, and reading hypothesis are adopted to enhance literacy skills through free reading and enterprises (formal language instruction), the two different channels used to engage in reading.
 By selecting and making the reading materials more accessible online, language learners are encouraged to take part in free reading—read for pleasure voluntarily.
 More comprehensible input can be learned through enterprise—a formal English language instruction delivered via WBI assisted with web widgets or hypertext.
 Increased comprehensible inputs through free reading and enterprises support language acquisition, leading to literacy development.

-The practice of a guided writing approach helps to create, elucidate, and expand abstract ideas, which supports literacy development.
+A guided writing approach helps create, elucidate, and expand abstract ideas, which supports literacy development.
 Writing is also engaged by enterprises guided by a combination of product, process, and genre approaches called the process genre approach.
 The process genre approach comes with six recursive writing stages, which focus on the relationship between the purpose and the form of its genre.
-The learners are guided to prepare, model and reinforce, plan, joint construct, independent construct, and revise their writing step-by-step.
+The learners are guided to prepare, model, reinforce, plan, joint construct, independent construct, and revise their writing step-by-step.
 Employing specific web widgets or hypertext on the instructional tool for pedagogical purposes leads the learners towards better writing skills.

-Literacy and language developments are interconnected, particularly when it comes to communication.
+Literacy and language development are interconnected, particularly when it comes to communication.
 An online discussion application is set up via web widgets and hypertext on the instructional tool, which supports interactionism in second language acquisition (SLA).
-The conversational patterns, including input, output, and interactional feedback, emphasise the correctness of meaning, form, and function.
+The conversational patterns, including input, output, and interactional feedback, emphasise meaning, form, and function correctness.
 Negotiation of meaning happens in the discussion, which involves clarification of ideas and correction of meaning within a meaningful conversation.
 Language outputs with higher spelling, vocabulary, and grammar accuracy are achieved.

-Supported by the interaction-based model of e-learning. it supports language development during the interaction process among the instructor, learner, and content.
+The interaction-based model of e-learning supports them.
+It supports language development during the interaction process between the instructor, learner, and content.
 A rich SLA environment allows learners to independently collaborate with their peers and interact with their instructor, peers, and digital content.
 Through online discussion via the instructional tool, inquiries and feedback are transmitted synchronously and asynchronously via CMC between the instructor and learners and among learners.
-Throughout the meaningful interactions involving different parties, English can be acquired during the subconscious process and learned in a conscious manner.
+Throughout the meaningful interactions involving different parties, English can be acquired during the subconscious process and learned consciously.

 Reading, discussion, and writing contribute to cognitive development.
 Reading helps learners generate ideas, make inferences, draw conclusions, and solve problems.
-Writing also helps produce, consolidate, elucidate, and sharpen ideas, facilitating learners to become critical thinkers.
+Writing also helps produce, consolidate, elucidate, and sharpen ideas, facilitating learners' becoming critical thinkers.
 Negotiation of meanings, interactional feedback, and clarification of thoughts occur during the discussion, stimulating learners to explore further.
-When the learners draw conclusions and finally resolve the problems, these processes would have led them to develop critical thinking.
+When the learners draw conclusions and finally resolve the problems, these processes will lead them to develop critical thinking.

 Information exploration is emphasised through interaction and questioning based on inquiry models.
 The processes of searching, downloading, and streaming results will turn the information into a small pool of data.
 By interacting, analysing, and evaluating the digital contents, the questions posed in the instructional tasks engage learners to critically consume and analyse the information.
 The inquiries derived from their existing knowledge branch out through reading and writing.
 The relationships of the ideas can be visualised through reading when the answers are written, which will engage the learners to think critically in problem-solving.

 Online resources in web widgets and hypertext are embedded in the instructional tool to support the achievement of different writing stages based on the process genre approach.
-The web widgets and hypertext are also served as scaffolding purposes to facilitate the learners to accomplish the writing tasks from the preparation stage to the revision stage.
+The web widgets and hypertext also serve as scaffolding to help the learners accomplish the writing tasks from preparation to revision.
 This step-by-step guided approach achieves a more positive writing attitude and reduces their writing anxiety.
 For instance, an online dictionary, language translator and grammar checker are helpful for L2 learners who have low language proficiency.

-1. Based on past research related to WeCWI, WBI can be integrated into the content development of a report writing course after reviewing its course content and the existing English courses.
+1. Based on past research on WeCWI, WBI can be integrated into the content development of a report writing course after reviewing its course content and the existing English courses.

 1. This course focuses on developing the learners’ writing competency to produce a research report.

-2. The development of WBI via the WeCWI framework is supported by the needs of UiTM students and instructors.
+2. The needs of UiTM students and instructors support the development of WBI via the WeCWI framework.
 It is recommended that it be integrated with the BEL422 Report Writing course.

 2. Most Faculty of Civil Engineering students prefer to study the topic of Reinforced Concrete Steel Fibers (SFRC) through a website as an instructional tool developed based on the WeCWI framework.